 The majority of Neuroendocrine Tumours (NETs) are slow-growing.
 However, the tumours can be silent (non-functioning) for some years before they start to ‘function’ and inform you of their presence.
 Even then, it may take some time to work out the real cause as the symptoms can mimic regular ailments.
-Moreover, in most cases, the appearance of a functional tumour normally indicates the disease has spread and is now incurable.
+Moreover, in most cases, the appearance of a functional tumour normally indicates the disease has metastasised and could now be incurable.
 However, with most slow-growing NETs, this does not mean terminal as there are various treatment options even at Stage 4.
 In fact, NETs are one example where surgery can provide prognostic advantages denied in other more aggressive types of cancer.
 However, it’s true to say that many NET patients regardless of tumour type or grade and stage of tumour, need to live with quality of life (QoL) challenges, or as my friends in Macmillan Cancer call it – live with the consequences of their cancer.

 I sense a change of thinking about living longer with cancer and the reasons are fairly obvious.
 More people are now living with their cancer and more of us are living longer.
 Add the two together and you can see why the big charity organisations are now saying that one in two people will develop cancer at some point in their lives.
 Ergo – as we live longer we are more likely to come into contact with cancer on the basis that age is a big factor whether someone gets it or not.
 Now that sounds pessimistic but this needs to be put into context.
 For example, in UK today, more than one in three (35%) of those people who die having had a cancer diagnosis will now die from other causes.
 This is up from one in five (21%) 20 years ago.
 By 2020 this will improve further to almost four in 10 people (38%).
 This means the number of people who get cancer but die from another cause has doubled over the past 20 years.
 According to Macmillan Cancer, the cancer story is changing.
 What was once feared as a death sentence is now an illness that many people survive.
 As survival rates increase, so too will the number of people living with the legacy of cancer and its treatment.
 A small bit of research indicates this type of thinking is becoming more apparent in other countries too.